xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 - [domain event message handler](https://github.com/xhafan/legacy-to-coreddd/blob/master/src/ServiceApp/VerifyImoNumberShipCreatedDomainEventMessageHandler.cs)

 [Implement sending a command to ServiceApp and web app would wait for reply]

+[Show example of how to re-plug ship creation to the more reliable version]

+[Moving failed messages back to the queue once the error is fixed]

 [docker hub - continuous deployment - tutorial to deploy it with sql server in docker on linux]